Skip to content

 The Problem With Weed Grass Lawns

-Weed grasses like annual meadow grass and Yorkshire fog have different growth habits than desirable lawn grasses.
+Weed grasses such as annual meadow grass and Yorkshire fog have growth habits different from those of desirable lawn grasses.
 They grow in clumps rather than spreading evenly, they produce seed heads at lower heights that your mower can't remove, and they often go dormant or die back during stress periods, leaving bare patches.
-Understanding these problems helps you decide whether to manage the weed grass or try more aggressive control methods.

 How I Tried to Get Rid of Weed Grass — Naturally

-This video documents the natural approach including hand removal, cultural practices that favour desirable grasses over weeds, and management techniques that suppress weed grass without herbicides.
+This video documents the natural approach, including hand removal, cultural practices that favour desirable grasses over weeds, and management techniques that suppress weed grass without herbicides.
 You'll see what worked, what didn't, and how much effort natural control actually requires.
-Spoiler: it's labour-intensive and slow, but it can work for small areas or light infestations if you're committed to the process.

 The Best Fix: Verticutting

 This video breaks down how verticutting works, why it's more effective than other mechanical methods, what equipment you need (including hire options), and the proper technique for best results.
-Verticutting is aggressive and your lawn will look rough immediately afterward, but when combined with overseeding and proper aftercare, it gives you the best chance of reducing weed grass populations significantly.
-This is the method used on professional sports turf and golf courses for weed grass control.
+Verticutting is aggressive, and your lawn will look rough immediately afterwards.
+Still, when combined with overseeding and proper aftercare, it gives you the best chance of significantly reducing weed grass populations.

 Prev post